omos-media-gmbh/gist/README.md

 # gist

-github organizations dont support gists.
+Github organizations dont support gists.
 So we collect code snippets here.

 Choose explanatory filenames!

+Please keep in mind this repository is public!
+Don't push any sensible data!